aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 ### How it works

 1. It retrieves the source or client IP address from the `event` object.
-2. The function `update_counter` leverages the [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library to interact with the DynamoDB table, updating or creating the key `address` with its counter, permissions are "automatically" granted thanks to the IAM role attached to the lambda function.
+2. The function `update_counter` leverages the [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library to interact with the DynamoDB table, updating or creating the key `address` with the IP address and its counter, permissions are "automatically" granted thanks to the IAM role attached to the lambda function.
 Finally it returns the updated counter value.
 3. The handler returns a JSON response containing the address and its counter.

 ### Deploy and test